 Figure X.4.2.4.1-1: Global reporting to M&E Systems (e.g., DATIM)

-X.5 ADX Security Considerations
+X.5 ADX-HIV Security Considerations

 The ADX Profile does not support the exchange of person-centric health information.
 Therefore, this profile does not specify security mechanisms, such as the ITI Audit Trail and Node Authentication (ATNA) Profile, that would be required were that the case.
 Implementers should nevertheless be sensitive to the possibility of approximate personal identification arising from aggregate data derived from small population sets.
 Transport of such data should be safeguarded according to jurisdictional guidelines.

-X.6 ADX Cross Profile Considerations
+X.6 ADX-HIV Cross Profile Considerations

 There are no Cross Profile considerations.